bdproto/bdproto/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3521639.svg)](https://doi.org/10.5281/zenodo.3521639)

 BDPROTO is a database of phonological inventories from ancient and reconstructed languages.
 The aggregated phonological inventory data and associated metadata is available in a flat CSV file in this directory named [bdproto.csv](bdproto.csv).
-Bibliographic references for each data point are available in the [sources.bib](sources.bib) file.
+Bibliographic references for data points are available in the [sources.bib](sources.bib) file.

 BDPROTO 1.0 is described in: